 Dr Mahama oversees support for ALIMA’s emergency operations.
 He holds a medical degree and a Masters in Public Health.
 He has managed emergency missions in Mauritania, Afghanistan and South Sudan.

-Solenne Barbe has been coordinating ALIMA’s research programs since 2016.
-She has extensive experience of emergency care and has coordinated missions in Haiti, the DRC, CAR, and Guinea, where she conducted a therapeutic trial with favipiravir, an antiviral medication to find a new treatment against the Ebola virus disease, in collaboration with INSERM, the French National Institute of Health and Medical Research.
+Solenne Barbe has been coordinating ALIMA’s operational support since 2017.
+She has extensive experience of emergency care and has coordinated missions in Haiti, the DRC, CAR, and Guinea.

 Mathieu Dufour holds a masters’ degree from the EDHEC Business School and worked in the private sector in Europe before joining Médecins Sans Frontières in the field as administrator in a hospital in Haiti, than as finance coordinator in the Democratic Republic of Congo and in Burkina Faso.
 He joined ALIMA in 2013.